Satisfiability Thresholds for Regular Occupation Problems: Introduction

 \subsection{Related Work}

-The regular version of the random $1$-in-$k$ occupation problem (and related problems) has been completely solved in \cite{cooper1996,moore2016} using the first and second moment method with small subgraph conditioning.
-The paper \cite{robalewska1996} shows that $d^*(k)\ge 2$ for $k\in\mathbb Z_{>1}$ in the $d$-regular $2$-in-$k$ occupation problem, i.e.~the existence of $2$-factors in $k$-regular simple graphs.
+The regular version of the random $1$-in-$k$ occupation problem (and related problems) has been studied in \cite{cooper1996,moore2016} using the first and second moment method with small subgraph conditioning.
+The paper \cite{robalewska1996} shows that $\lim_{i\rightarrow\infty}\mathbb P[Z>0]=1$ for $d=2$ and $k\in\mathbb Z_{\ge 2}$ in the $d$-regular $2$-in-$k$ occupation problem, i.e.~the existence of $2$-factors in $k$-regular simple graphs.
 A recent discussion of $2$-factors (and the related Euler families) that does not rely on the probabilistic method is presented in \cite{bahmanian2017}.
-Further, randomized polynomial time algorithms for the generation and approximate counting of $2$-factors in random regular simple graphs have been introduced in \cite{frieze1996}.
+Further, randomized polynomial time algorithms for the generation and approximate counting of $2$-factors in random regular graphs have been developed in \cite{frieze1996}.

-The study of Erd\H{o}s R\'{e}nyi (hyper-)graphs was initiated by the ground breaking publication \cite{erdos1960} in 1960 and turned into a fruitful field of research with many applications, including early results on $1$-factors in simple graphs \cite{erdos1966}.
-On the contrary, results for the random $d$-regular $k$-uniform (hyper-)graph ensemble were rare before the introduction of the configuration (or pairing) model by Bollob\'{a}s \cite{bollobas1980} and the development of the small subgraph conditioning method \cite{janson1995,janson2000} thereafter, see also~\cite{wormald1999}.
-While the derived proof scheme facilitated rigorous arguments to establish the existence and location of satisfiability thresholds of random regular CSPs \cite{molloy1997,bapst2017,kemkes2010,coja2016a,coja2016,ding2016,ding2016a}, the problems are treated on a case by case basis, while results on entire classes of random regular CSPs are still outstanding.
+The study of Erd\H{o}s R\'{e}nyi (hyper-)graphs was initiated by the groundbreaking paper~\cite{erdos1960} in 1960 and turned into a fruitful field of research with many applications, including early results on $1$-factors in simple graphs~\cite{erdos1966}.
+On the contrary, results for the random $d$-regular $k$-uniform (hyper-)graph ensemble were rare before the introduction of the configuration (or pairing) model by Bollob\'{a}s \cite{bollobas1980} and the development of the small subgraph conditioning method \cite{janson1995,janson2000}.
+While the proof scheme facilitated rigorous arguments to establish the existence and location of satisfiability thresholds of random regular CSPs \cite{molloy1997,bapst2017,kemkes2010,coja2016a,coja2016,ding2016,ding2016a}, the problems are treated on a case by case basis, while results on entire classes of random regular CSPs are still outstanding.